-Join Aaron F. Ross for an in-depth discussion in this video Modifying curves, part of Creating Hair with Maya nHair.
+Join Aaron F. Ross for an in-depth discussion in this video Modifying curves, part of Maya: nHair.

 …Because the star curves are actually NURBS curves, you…can utilize the NURBS commands such as bend and curl.…And those commands have been duplicated into the nHair menu structure.…So that's what I'm going to demonstrate here, is…using the Bend command to bend these curves.…We are looking at the star curves currently.…What we want to do is select all the curves that we want to adjust.…And I can go ahead and select…the stroke and then convert that selection to the start curves.…